 You did it!

 You learned the expected average salary increase based on surveys.
-You researched and calculated the salary range you may expect based on your region and industry on ZipRecruiter.
+ZipRecruiter provided salary ranges based on your industry and region.

 You nailed the interviews.
 You got an offer letter with the appropriate pay hike you desired.
 You switched companies.